-The shape of poison sumac leaves is described by botanists as "pinnately compound."
-Pinnate means resembling a feather; compound means that, instead of one, unified structure, a plant's leaf is really composed of multiple leaflets joined by stems.
+The shape of poison sumac leaves is described by botanists as a "pinnately compound."
+"Pinnate" means resembling a feather; "compound" means that, instead of one, unified structure, a plant's leaf is really composed of multiple leaflets joined by stems.

 The stems of poison sumac leaves further help us to identify the plant.
 The bright red color of the stems is one of the first things you'd want to look for in the spring to distinguish the shrub from nonpoisonous varieties of sumac.Continue to 4 of 13 below.

 Spring and Summer Berries

 One distinguishing feature of the berries of poison sumac is that they aren't perfectly round.
 Although toxic to the touch for humans, poison sumac berries are not toxic to birds.
-Many birds, including quail, treat the berries as an emergency food source in winter.Continue to 7 of 14 below.
+Many birds, including quail, treat the berries as a food source in winter.Continue to 6 of 13 below.

 07 of 13